GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 # Exporting and Importing Styles

 As we have already learned, the layers in QGIS are saved separately from the settings and styles of a QGIS Project.
-Therefore, it can be useful to
+Therefore, it can be useful to prepare template styles that you can load into your QGIS project or send to a colleage.

 # Examples for Map design

->insert maps and discuss how to achieve this
+>insert map examples and discuss how to achieve the map design